 All sub-requirements must be fullfilled (+) in order for a student to graduate.

-If you are accepting a course substituition or waiving a specific major/minor requirement you must submit a Waiver and Substitution form.
+If you are accepting a course substituition or waiving a specific major/minor requirement you must submit a Waiver/Substitution.
 To print out a hard copy waiver/substitution form, click here.

 If you are accepting a transfer course as a Purchase College equivalent or in lieu of a Purchase College course, submit a Notice of Award of Transfer Credit form.